BBQ Tips and Tricks: Smoked Brisket – King of the Smoked Meats

 - Sauce or glaze your smoked brisket.
 If you want to add a sauce or glaze to your brisket, do so after you have removed the foil and allow it to continue smoking for about another hour to create the bark.

 - Remove from heat.
-Wrap the meat in aluminum foil and it let stand for 15 minutes.
+Wrap the meat in aluminum foil and let stand for 15 minutes.

 - Cut against the grain into thin slices.

-Visit Smokey Mo’s for a Break From the Backyard Grill
+Visit Smokey Mo’s BBQ for a Break From the Smoker

-Vary your home grilling routine with a trip to Smokey Mo’s.
-Moist, fresh-cut, and smoked to perfection, brisket is a specialty at the 16 central Texas restaurants throughout central Texas.
-Round off your feast with delicious sides, like crisp coleslaw, buttered potatoes, and house-made pinto beans.
-Top it off with a scrumptious home-made dessert.
-Visit us in-store, order online for carry-out, or for delivery through Door Dash or Uber Eats.
+Shake up your routine with a trip to Smokey Mo’s BBQ.
+Moist, fresh-cut, and smoked to perfection, brisket is a specialty at all 16 central Texas stores including our locations in San Antonio, Boerne, Conroe, and Austin.
+Pair your brisket feast with one of our several delicious sides and top it all off with a scrumptious homemade dessert.
+Visit us at a store near you or order online for delivery or carry-out.